Food Tank’s Winter 2020 Recommended Food Book Reading List

 Protecting Pollinators claims that half of the world’s 200,000 pollinator species are threatened, but author Helmer will not let that discourage her.
 This book draws on scientific understanding and lessons gleaned from past failures to present a way forward for pollinators.
 Protecting Pollinators shares some of the ways large-scale efforts are protecting at-risk species alongside ways that everybody can help support their local pollinators.

 Tony Juniper is a longtime rainforest conservationist who refuses to let the tragedies of deforestation and climate change keep him from remaining optimistic.
-Rainforests is a deep foray into the world’s rainforests and the life they support around the globe.
-The book shows how saving the rainforest is about saving more than just the rainforest – it is about saving all of the ecosystems made possible by their rains.
+Rainforest is a deep foray into the world’s rainforests and the life they support around the globe.
+The book shows how saving the rainforest is about saving more than just the rainforest—it is about saving all of the ecosystems made possible by their rains.

 18. Uncertain Harvest: The Future of Food on a Warming Planet by Ian Mosby, Sarah Rotz, and Evan D.G.
 Fraser (forthcoming May 2020)